ray-project/ray/doc/source/rllib-models.rst

 In addition, if you set ``"model": {"use_lstm": true}``, then the model output will be further processed by a `LSTM cell <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/lstm.py>`__.
 More generally, RLlib supports the use of recurrent models for its policy gradient algorithms (A3C, PPO, PG, IMPALA), and RNN support is built into its policy evaluation utilities.

 For preprocessors, RLlib tries to pick one of its built-in preprocessor based on the environment's observation space.
-Discrete observations are one-hot encoded, Atari observations downscaled, and Tuple observations flattened (there isn't native tuple support yet, but you can reshape the flattened observation in a custom model).
+Discrete observations are one-hot encoded, Atari observations downscaled, and Tuple and Dict observations flattened (these are unflattened and accessible via the ``input_dict`` parameter in custom models).
 Note that for Atari, RLlib defaults to using the `DeepMind preprocessors <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/atari_wrappers.py>`__, which are also used by the OpenAI baselines library.

 Custom Models
 -------------

-Custom models should subclass the common RLlib `model class <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/model.py>`__ and override the ``_build_layers`` method.
-This method takes in a tensor input (observation), and returns a feature layer and float vector of the specified output size.
+Custom models should subclass the common RLlib `model class <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/model.py>`__ and override the ``_build_layers_v2`` method.
+This method takes in a dict of tensor inputs (the observation ``obs``, ``prev_action``, and ``prev_reward``), and returns a feature layer and float vector of the specified output size.
 The model can then be registered and used in place of a built-in model:

 .. code-block:: python